 Enter portfolio income (loss) on lines 4a through 4f.
-See Portfolio income on page 7 for the definition of portfolio income.
+See Portfolio income on page 9 for the definition of portfolio income.
 Do not reduce portfolio income by deductions allocated to it.
 Report such deductions (other than interest expense) on line 9 of Schedules K and K-1.
 Interest expense allocable to portfolio income is generally investment interest expense and is reported on line 11a of Schedules K and K-1.

 Lines 4a and 4b.
-Enter only taxable interest and dividends that are portfolio income.
+Enter only taxable interest and ordinary dividends that are portfolio income.
 Interest income derived in the ordinary course of the corporation's trade or business, such as interest charged on receivable balances, is reported on line 5, page 1, Form 1120S.
 See Temporary Regulations section 1.469-2T(c)(3).

-Lines 4d, 4e(1), and 4e(2).
+Lines 4d, 4e(1), 4e(2), and 4e(3).
 Enter on line 4d the gain or loss that is portfolio income (loss) from Schedule D (Form 1120S), line 6.
-Enter on line 4e(1) the gain or loss that is portfolio income (loss) from Schedule D (Form 1120S), line 12.
+Enter on line 4e(1) the gain or loss that is portfolio income (loss)

+from Schedule D (Form 1120S), line 14.
 Enter on line 4e(2) the gain or loss that is portfolio income (loss) from Schedule D (Form 1120S), line 13.
+Enter on line 4e(3) the gains (not losses) from the disposition of assets (excluding property that could qualify for section 1202 gain) held more than 5 years that is portfolio income included on Schedule D (Form 1120S), line 14.

-If any gain or loss from lines 6, 12, and 13 of Schedule D is not portfolio income (e.g., gain or loss from the disposition of nondepreciable personal property used in a trade or business), do not report this income or loss on lines 4d(2), 4e(1), and 4e(2).
+If any gain or loss from lines 6, 13, and 14 of Schedule D is not portfolio income (e.g., gain or loss from the disposition of nondepreciable personal property used in a trade or business), do not report this income or loss on lines 4d and 4e(1) through 4e(3).
 Instead, report it on line 6 of Schedules K and K-1.
+If the corporation had a gain from such property held more than 5 years, show the total of all such gains on an attachment to Schedule K-1.
+Indicate on the statement that the shareholder should include this amount on line 4 of the worksheet for line 29 of Schedule D (Form 1040).
 If the income or loss is attributable to more than one activity, report the income or loss amount separately for each activity on an attachment to Schedule K-1 and identify the activity to which the income or loss relates.